qmk/qmk.fm_old/_pages/keyboards/gergo.md

 ## Gadgets
 Gergo comes suited for gadgets to be added to the keyboard.
 Currently a 1u Trackball is avalible and others are on the way!
 Modify your rules.mk to enable/disable specfic gadgets.

+Or if you're impaitent, build your own using the open source footprint avalible [on Github!](http://github.com/germ/germ-footprints).